21 February 2014

 4. Prison of Riches.

 Riches and wealth have much power.
-But somehow with human, we then to get proud and use them wrongly either wasting them on our own luxurious livings or bullying others.
+But somehow with humans, we then get proud and use them wrongly either wasting them on our own luxurious living or bullying others.

 5. Prison of Power.